Stowt Staff in real terrain

 From Alpenstock to Stowt

-Long before trekking poles existed, mountain hunters and shepherds in Europe carried a single, stout staff — the Alpenstock and its cousins.
-These long poles were used on steep scree, snow-grass slopes, icy benches and river crossings, where one strong point of contact mattered more than speed.
+Long before trekking poles existed, hunters and shepherds in the European Alps carried a single stout staff — the Alpenstock.
+It was trusted on scree, snow-grass, icy benches and river crossings, where one strong point of contact mattered more than speed.

-Early New Zealand stalkers, musterers and river-crossers used the same approach: one dependable staff they could trust with their weight when the ground slipped, tilted or disappeared underfoot.
+Early New Zealand musterers and backcountry stalkers used the same approach: one dependable staff they could lean on with full body weight when the ground slipped or tilted.

 Born in the New Zealand backcountry

-To pre-order or ask about upcoming batches, email: info@stowtstaff.co.nz
+Pre-orders are built in small batches.
+To reserve a staff or ask about upcoming runs, email: info@stowtstaff.co.nz